VariantSync/FeatureTraceRecording/README.md

-# Prototype of Feature Trace Recording
+# Feature Trace Recording

-This code is supplementary material for the submission _Feature Trace Recording_ at _ESEC/FSE 2021_.
+This repository contains artefacts for the paper _Feature Trace Recording_, accepted at _ESEC/FSE 2021_.
+The artefact mainly consists of a library written in the Haskell language that implements feature trace recording.
+The library is accompanied with a demo application that uses the library to reproduce our motivating example (Alice and Bob using feature trace recording in Section 2 in our paper) as well as examples of the edit patterns we used to evaluate feature trace recording (Section 5).

 ## How to Run the Project
-This prototype is written in Haskell and uses the _Stack_ build system.
+Our library is written in Haskell and uses the _Stack_ build system.
 Instructions for installing stack can be found [here](https://docs.haskellstack.org/en/stable/README/).
 On linux, `sudo apt-get install haskell-stack` (or `sudo pacman -S stack` if you are using pacman) should do the job.
 After you installed stack, please open a terminal and navigate to the repository's directory (the directory containing this `README.md`).
-Our prototype prints coloured text to the terminal, so it might not be compatible with every terminal.
+Our demo prints coloured text to the terminal, so it might not be compatible with every terminal.
 We tested it within the Windows Terminal, Windows Powershell, Windows Subsystem for Linux (WSL) and the default terminal on Manjaro.
 (It might not work with Git Bash.)
-You can then run the prototype as follows:
+You can then run the demo as follows:

     cd <path/to/this/repository>
     stack run

 ## What Is There to See
-Our prototype runs several independent examples.
+Our demo runs several independent examples.
 Each example is separated by a red headline and consists of a series of edits applied to a source code fragment.
 For each edit, we first show its type and the feature context under which that edit was made: